RefriZaddo/BonziWORLD-ReRevived/.github/ISSUE_TEMPLATE/report-a-bug-in-bwrr.md

 ---
-name: Report a bug in BWR+
+name: Report a bug in BWRR
 about: Create a bug report to help me improve
 title: BWR isn't working properly
 labels: bug